Help for the Homeless

 - Other areas: In case someone sees someone outside Baltimore, many other cities have similar hotlines.
 For example, in New York you can call 311 (or download a 311 app for your phone) where volunteers will contact individuals in need to attempt to offer government-funded shelter or other help.

 Other Harford County Resources

-Effective March 1, 2016, the Harford Community Action Agency will be merging its Homeless Services Program / Homeless Screening with its Family & Financial Development Program at its satellite office located at 1010 Gateway Road, Edgewood, MD 21040.
+Effective March 1, 2016, the Harford Community Action Agency merged its Homeless Services Program / Homeless Screening with its Family & Financial Development Program at its satellite office located at 1010 Gateway Road, Edgewood, MD 21040.

 All homeless screening, eviction and security deposit appointments will be completed at this location.
 Case management will be also a large part of our new Supportive Services Program.
 Office hours will not change.
 Procedures for screening will not change.
 The new office phone number will be #443-456-3629 and fax #443-456-3631.